bitorres/sample-repository/README.md

 # sample-repository
-This is the repository I made for the git tutorial
+This is the repository I made for the git tutorial (followed the youtube tutorial)